-If you are unable to work due to an illness, an injury or other chronic condition; time is of the essence.
+If you are unable to work due to an illness, an injury, or other chronic condition; time is of the essence.
 You need money to pay your medical bills and maintain your livelihood.
 Unfortunately, many individuals who purchased group long-term disability policies through their employer do not know that those policies often contain waiting periods—known as elimination periods.
-These periods are of the upmost importance as they must pass before you are eligible to receive long-term disability benefits under a group disability policy.
+These periods are of the utmost importance as they must pass before you are eligible to receive long-term disability benefits under a group disability policy.

 How Does My Long-Term Disability Policy Define an Elimination Period?

 Under most group employer disability insurance plans, you must wait a certain period of time before you are eligible to receive long-term disability benefits.
 This waiting period is also known as an elimination period.

 If you are applying for short-term disability benefits, your short-term disability policy will likely have an elimination period of between 0 and 14 days.
 However, the elimination period on a long-term disability policy may be as long as 90 or 180 days.
 To find out what elimination period is applicable to your claim, you need to obtain—and carefully read—a complete copy of your long-term disability policy.

 The long-term disability plan document or summary plan description (SPD) should contain information that details what elimination or waiting period applies.
 The SPD and plan document is written in a technical way that may be difficult to decipher.
 If you have difficulty reading or understanding the terms of your policy, you should contact an experienced long-term disability insurance lawyer.

 The Law Office of Kevin J. McManus would be happy to review your disability policy to help you understand your rights allowed under the terms and conditions.
 Our goal is to help you develop a strategy that will allow you to achieve your long-term and short-term needs.

 Do I Need to Wait Until the Elimination Period Expires to Apply for Disability?